FlamingWater35/VideOCR-Recreated/README.md

 python VideOCR_qt.py
 ```

-In the GUI, open **Advanced Settings → DirectML GPU** and select your discrete card (e.g. `GPU 1: AMD Radeon RX 7900 XTX`).
+In the GUI, open **Advanced Settings → DirectML GPU** and select your discrete card (e.g. `GPU 1: AMD Radeon RX ...`).
 The selection is saved and restored on the next launch.

 Also set Windows graphics preference for: